 - The world’s tallest cake stood at 7.8m tall, and it took 20 chefs more than 24 hours to make the giant cake at a mall in Luoyang

 - The world’s most expensive cake, a birthday cake loaded with diamonds and hand-sculpted fondant with a price tag of $75 million

 - The first birthday cake was originally a cake given as an offering on a person’s birthday.
 The first reference to ‘birthday cake’ came in 1785.

-- During the 17th century, in England, people believed that keeping fruitcakes under the pillow of those who are unmarried will give them sweet dreams about their fiancée.
+- Sweet Dreams?
+Well, during the 17th century, in England, people believed that keeping fruitcakes under the pillow of those who are unmarried will give them sweet dreams about their fiancée.

 - The world record for cupcake eating is 72 in six minutes and was set by Patrick Bertoletti in 2012.